This very blog is powered by a stack that’s become my favorite setup for content-driven sites: Next.js + MDX + Contentlayer.

 Contentlayer: Content with Type Safety

-MDX is great for writing—but once you want to pull in metadata like titles, tags, or excerpts, and use that data elsewhere (say, in a blog index), you need something more structured.
+MDX is great for writing, but once you want to pull in metadata like titles, tags, or excerpts, and use that data elsewhere (say, in a blog index), you need something more structured.

 That’s where Contentlayer shines.

 It watches my filesystem, parses each .mdx file, and gives me a fully typed content object I can import directly into my pages and components.
-No gray-matter, no custom parsing logic, no guesswork.
+No gray-matter, no custom parsing logic, and no guesswork.

 If I define my frontmatter like this: